Redundancy only applies to those with the legal status of employee.

 The redundancy plan should include:

-- all the options you've considered before deciding on redundancies
+- all the options you've considered before deciding redundancies might still be needed

 - the number of redundancies you're considering

-- keeping staff informed and supported throughout the process
+- keeping employees informed and supported throughout the process

 - consulting all employees affected, including those off work, for example on maternity or sick leave